 A key trait of all hemipteran insects is their mouthparts.
 All insects in that order have mouthparts designed for piercing and sucking.
 Cicadas are no exception, and use their sharp, straw-like mouthparts to pierce plant tissues.

 Specifically, they suck fluid from the xylem, which transfers nutrients and water from a vascular plant’s roots to its leaves.
 Cicadas actually have special pumps inside their head which help pump the water along!
+(Curious why trees have so much sap in the first place?
+Check out this post explaining why!)

 If you want to see a cicada’s “mouth”, you actually have to look underneath them.
 For safe keeping, they keep their sharp straw sheathed in a tube called the labium.
 They keep this under what looks like their “chin” (the labrum) and it extends down the center-line of their body on the belly side.